Pumpkin Spice French Toast Recipe

 Method

-1. In a large mixing bowl, whisk together the eggs, milk, pumpkin puree, cinnamon, nutmeg, cloves, salt, and brown sugar until well combined and slightly frothy.
+1. Add the milk, eggs, pumpkin puree, cinnamon, nutmeg, cloves if using, salt, and brown sugar if using to a mixing bowl.
+Whisk until fully combined and smooth.

-3. Heat a skillet or frying pan over medium heat and add a generous pat of butter, listening for it to melt and sizzle as the pan warms.
+2. Heat a large skillet over medium heat and add a small amount of butter, allowing it to melt and coat the surface.

 Notes